Fallout 76 nukes: getting nuclear bomb codes, how to get rare resources

 Fallout 76 nuke guide

-So someone has irked you to the point where drastic measures need to be taken.
-In order to do so, you’ll need to find a nuclear silo and its corresponding launch codes.
-The easy bit is to find the silos as once discovered they’ll be present on your map and able to be travelled to using Fast Travel.
-What’s harder is to find all of that silo’s codes, since they’re found primarily on powerful enemies or high levelled ones.
+What’s harder is to find all of that silo’s codes.
+They’re primarily found on either Scorched or Feral Ghoul officers, so if you find one alive or dead, you can loot them to find one of the codes for one of the three nuclear silos.
+They’re found all around Appalachia, but most commonly within groups of other Scorched or Feral Ghouls, but the main thing is that they randomly spawn within them.
+Nuclear silos requires five corresponding codes, each one with its own letter combination.
+These can take a lot of time to find due to the randomness of the officer spawns.

-However, all is not lost if you are struggling to find all the codes, though it is entirely possible to do so.
+However, all is not lost if you are struggling to find all the codes.
 You’ll likely be seeing other players wandering around who may have an axe to grind with that same player, or just wish to create a wasteland to gather rare materials only found in an irradiated zone.
 Joining with those players and going to the nuclear silo to enter the codes will give you all access to the bomb.
 Now it’s just a case of agreeing where to deliver the payload.

 How to avoid nuclear bombs